 In 2015, a new player, Melanie Simon, entered the stage of beauty innovation, but Simon had already been a luminary in the world of electrical facials, tracing her journey back to 2000 with her own A-listers.
 Her visionary goal was nothing short of transforming a regular device into a gateway to a professional-grade facial experience, all within the sanctuary of your own home.

-With an expert’s touch, she elevated microcurrent to new heights, adding her own unique flair.
-What sets her apart is the diversity of wave forms available within each treatment on her app, promising rejuvenation and radiance.
-She introduced us to nanocurrent, working on both the skin and facial muscles with one device, which you can read about in the article I wrote here.
+She accomplished this by introducing us to nanocurrent, working on both the skin and facial muscles with one device, which you can read about in the article I wrote here.

 Common Sparks